wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Elevation of privilege
    <br /><br />

-Threats: spoofing, tampering, repudiation, information disclosure, denial of service, and elevation of privilege.

 Attacks - incidents that violate an organization’s security or privacy policies:
    * In a side-channel attack, the attacker gains information about the encryption algorithms from the cryptosystem that is implemented in the network.
    * In a known plaintext attack, an attacker uses the plaintext and ciphertext versions of a message to discover the key used.